Transferring Courses as a Current Student

 - Students are expected to complete the final 30 units toward their degrees at TU.
 Exceptions may be granted in cases of documented extraordinary circumstances.
 Students must petition the Academic Standards Committee to transfer work after having earned 90 units.
 Petitions must be presented before students register for courses at other institutions.

-- Students are permitted to apply credit from study abroad toward the final 30 units of their undergraduate degree.
+- Students are permitted to apply credit from international study abroad and domestic study away toward the final 30 units of their undergraduate degree.